-- communicate false information about our competitors, suppliers or customers. - We provide training on competition law risks and support everyone in making the right decisions. - We monitor for anti-competitive behaviour and take appropriate steps to address potential breaches. - Seek advice from the Legal team if I have any queries or concerns regarding competition law, or our Competition Standard and Guidance Note (employees only). - Complete the competition training required for my role.
+- We provide training on competition law risks and support everyone in making the right decisions. - We monitor for anti-competitive behaviour and take appropriate steps to address potential breaches. - Seek advice from the Legal team if I have any queries or concerns regarding competition law, or our Competition Standard and Guidance Note. - Complete the competition training required for my role.